Guy Browning

-Guy Browning (born 1964 in Chipping Norton) is a humourist, after-dinner speaker and film director.
-He wrote the How To... column in The Guardian from 1999–2009.
+Guy Browning (born 1964 in Chipping Norton) is an English humourist, after-dinner speaker and film director.
+He wrote the How To... column in The Guardian from 1999 to 2009.
 Before that he wrote about office politics and social climbing.

 Early life

 Browning was educated at Magdalen College School and Lady Margaret Hall, Oxford.
 He started out in the comedy duo Dross Bros with Patrick Marber.
 The two fell out and Browning went into advertising with Darcy Macius Benton Bowles where he was responsible for the line "Delicious Meaty Chunks in a Nutritious Gravy".
 He went on to become the Creative Director of the Added Value Company before setting up his own business, Smokehouse, in 1997 which organises interactive events all over the world.

 Radio

 Browning is a regular on BBC Radio 4, e.g. Small Talk (2003) and Weak at the Top, which ran for two series in 2005/6 starring Alexander Armstrong.
 The fictional John Weak works for Smokehouse, the name of Guy Browning's real business.